 - Certificate of suitability of the foreigner and relevance of the contract, issued by the employer.

 - Academic information of the visa applicant, which corresponds with the position to be performed (in the case of having this).

 Using a Visa Agency for a Work Visa

-If you are in Colombia and not located in Bogotá and you don’t want to travel you can use a visa agency to obtain a Colombian work visa.
-A visa agency can handle the online application.
-And it will courier your passport to Bogotá to get the visa in your passport.
+If you are in Colombia, you can use a visa agency to obtain a Colombia work visa.
+A visa agency can handle the online application and ensure you have all the required documentation and you benefit from the visa agency experience.